finnbear/rustrict/README.md

 ## Limitations

 - Mostly English/emoji only
-- Censoring removes diacritics (accents)
+- Censoring removes most diacritics (accents)
 - Does not detect right-to-left profanity while analyzing, so...
 - Censoring forces Unicode to be left-to-right
 - Doesn't understand context